jblotus/explosivewebsprogramming/app/backup/2010-12-12-issue-tracking-with-lighthouseapp.md

   </p>
 </div>

 You have to fill out some details about your project, mainly the project name and description.
 The important thing on this page are the options for "**Public Project**", "**Private Project**", and "**Open Source Project**".
-For most client work, you are going to want to choose "**Private Project**&#8221; because you don't want to share your troubles with the world, especially considering that sensitive information may be stored on the issue tracker.
+For most client work, you are going to want to choose "**Private Project**" because you don't want to share your troubles with the world, especially considering that sensitive information may be stored on the issue tracker.

 <div id="attachment_123" style="width: 560px" class="wp-caption aligncenter">
   <a rel="attachment wp-att-123" href="http://www.jblotus.com/2010/12/12/issue-tracking-with-lighthouseapp/invite-2/"><img class="size-large wp-image-123" title="Invite users to Project" src="http://www.jblotus.com/wp-content/uploads/2010/12/invite1-550x306.jpg" alt="Invite users to Project" width="550" height="306" /></a>